Hylian/hylian.github.io/_posts/2015-02-23-probing-a-surface-touch-cover.md

 ---
 {% include JB/setup %}

+*THIS INFORMATION IS INCORRECT!*

+Take a look at the more recent post for a correct description of the protocol

 I created a breakout board for the keyboard connector of my Surface to probe for the pinout and logic levels of the interface.

 The keyboard connector uses Microsoft's [HID over I2C interface](https://msdn.microsoft.com/en-us/library/windows/hardware/Dn642101.aspx).
 There is also a useful Texas Instruments appnote on it [here](http://www.ti.com/lit/an/slaa569/slaa569.pdf).